dji-sdk/Onboard-SDK-Doc/source/modules/lidarmapping/lidar-mapping.md

 ## Introduction

 The LiDAR Mapping integration of the Onboard SDK enables users to build a 3-D map of the environment by making use of the pre-existing open source [LOAM package](http://wiki.ros.org/loam_velodyne) and the [Velodyne PUCK Lite](http://velodynelidar.com/vlp-16-lite.html) LiDAR sensor.
+The [LOAM package](http://wiki.ros.org/loam_velodyne) makes use of a scan matching algorithm to build the map.
+We do not use the IMU input option to build maps.

-In addition to this, a **pointcloud_las** library enables users to generate maps in an industry standard **LAS** file format.
+In addition to this, a **pointcloud2las** library has been developed to enable users to generate maps in an industry standard **LAS** file format.
+The LAS logger

 Mapping can be enabled as a part of the Precision Trajectory or can be run independently.
-The Mobile OnboardSDK (MOS) iOS app enables users to start or stop Mapping via Precision Trajectory or independently.
+The [Mobile OnboardSDK iOS app](https://github.com/dji-sdk/Mobile-OSDK-iOS-App) enables users to start or stop Mapping via Precision Trajectory or independently.

+We are excited to see the different ways the LiDAR Mapping package will be put to use by our users!

 ![3-D Map](../../images/modules/lidarmapping/pointcloudimage.png)

-   Aerial Map generated with DJI Matrice 600, Velodyne PUCK Lite running LOAM package and pointcloud_las library.
+*Aerial Map generated with DJI Matrice 600, Velodyne PUCK Lite running LOAM package and pointcloud2las library.*

 ### Features